Download a FREE E-Book with 20 Easy Weeknight Dinners

 This white chocolate cranberry oatmeal cookie recipe is pretty perfect the way it is, but you can certainly change it up to fit your preferences.
 I prefer to use old fashioned rolled oats for a soft and chewy texture.
 For a smoother texture you can use quick oats which are smaller and thinner.
 Steel-cut oats will not work because they would make the texture too tough.

 I love the white chocolate oatmeal flavor combo, but if you are not a fan of white chocolate you can use dark chocolate chunks instead.
 Dried cranberries are best for flavor and texture, but you can always use fresh cranberries for a more tart flavor.
 If you don’t have cranberries, you could always use raisins instead.
-If you want, you could also add a few tablespoonfuls of nuts, like pecans or walnuts.
+If you want, you could also add a few tablespoonfuls of nuts, like chopped pecans or walnuts.

 For gluten-free cookies, make sure to use gluten free flour.
 Most oats are gluten free, but confirm on your packaging to make sure.